State integrals for the quantized $\operatorname{SL}_2(\mathbb{C})$ Chern-Simons invariant: Preliminaries

 \subsection{Segment equations}

-As discussed above the segment parameters have a natural geometric interpretation: they parametrize the locations of the ideal vertices of the octahedral decomposition.
-Following \cite{McphailSnyder2024octahedralcoordinateswirtingerpresentation} we showed how to derive the segment parameters from a shadow coloring but one can also work in the opposite direction.
+The segment parameters have a natural geometric interpretation: they parametrize the locations of the ideal vertices of the octahedral decomposition.
+Following \cite{McphailSnyder2024octahedralcoordinateswirtingerpresentation} we obtained the segment parameters from a shadow coloring but one can also work in the opposite direction.
 An assignment of numbers \(b_{i}\) to the segments of \(D\) induces a decorated representation of \(K\) if and only if the shape parameters satisfy Thurston's gluing equations.
 These can be summarized in one equation for each segment.

 \begin{definition} Choose a meridian eigenvalue \(m \in \mathbb{C} \setminus \set{0}\).
 Assign a variable \(b_{i} \in \mathbb{C} \setminus \set{0}\) to every segment of a cut presentation \(D\) (with the variables of the boundary segments matching as usual).
 Use these to assign each corner of the diagram a shape parameter \(z_{k}\) as in \cref{eq:shape parameters}; we assume that the \(b_{i}\) are chosen so that no \(z_{k}\) is \(1\).
 Labeling a crossing of sign \(\epsilon\) as in \eqref{eq:crossing labeled} the choice of \(m\) and \(b_{i}\) determine parameters \(a_{i}\) for each segment \note{ We denote these by \(a_{i}\) because they correspond to ratios of the region parameters \(a_{j}\). } by